home-assistant/data.home-assistant/docs/quick_start_index.md

 <summary>Step by step installation instructions</summary>

 - Click on Supervisor in the panel.
 Choose "Add-On Store" from the menu.
-- Add the Community Add-ons as a new repository with the URL `https://github.com/hassio-addons/repository` and click on "Add".
+- If you haven't already, add the Community Add-ons as a new repository with the URL `https://github.com/hassio-addons/repository` and click on "Add".
-- Scroll down to the new section for Community Add-ons and click the install button on **JupyterLab Lite**.
+- Scroll down to the new section for Community Add-ons and click the install button on **JupyterLab**.
 Installation can take a couple of minutes depending on your internet speed.

 _In case your Home Assistant installation does not support add-ons, check out the [quick start for Home Assistant Core users](quick_start_core.md)._